artturipa/myblog/comp_autorefresh/blog.md

 This requirement was suprisingly hard to resolve, and that's why I feel the need to share the solution here.

-## But ain't this provided by ServiceNow if you just do it right
+## But ain't this provided by ServiceNow if you just do it right?

 Nope.
 Data resources do not cause the component contents to update even if the source data changes.